-- working effectively with all other agencies supporting children and their parents - giving parents and carers opportunities to play an active and valued role in their child's education - making parents and carers feel welcome - encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing - instilling confidence that the school will listen and act appropriately - focusing on the child's strengths as well as areas of additional need - allowing parents and carers opportunities to discuss ways in which they and the school can help their child - agreeing provisions for all pupils, in particular, those not making expected progress and, for some pupils identified as having special educational needs, involving parents in the drawing-up and monitoring progress against these provisions
+- working effectively with all other agencies supporting children and their parents - giving parents and carers opportunities to play an active and valued role in their child's education

-- keeping parents and carers informed and giving support during assessment and any related decision-making process - making parents and carers aware of the Special Educational Needs and Disability Information Advice and Support service (SEND IAS) available as part of the Local Offer - providing all information in an accessible way, including, where necessary, translated information for parents with English as an Additional Language.
+- making parents and carers feel welcome - encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing - instilling confidence that the school will listen and act appropriately - · focusing on the child's strengths as well as areas of additional need - allowing parents and carers opportunities to discuss ways in which they and the school can help their child - agreeing targets for all pupils, in particular, those not making expected progress and, for some pupils identified as having special educational needs, involving parents in the drawing-up and monitoring progress against these targets - keeping parents and carers informed and giving support during assessment and any related decision-making process - making parents and carers aware of the Parent Partnership services (SEND IAS) available as part of the Local Offer. - providing all information in an accessible way, including, where necessary, translated information for parents with English as an Additional Language.